jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 The start of the control statement and the end and whatever’s in between is considered the control statement.

-#### Execution Control Procedures
+#### Execution Control Commands

-Execution control statements are special procedures.
-They are given one or more references to other procedures, the execution of which is controlled.
-These referenced procedures are the clauses of the control statement and also the expressions and assignments controlling their execution.
-The execution flow procedure decides when or if any of these referenced procedures are called and how many times.
-How the execution flow procedure might call its referenced procedures, is dependent on what the referenced procedures might do.
+Execution control statements are special commands.
+They are given one or more references to other commands, the execution of which is controlled.
+These referenced commands are the clauses of the control statement and also the expressions and assignments controlling their execution.
+The execution flow command decides when or if any of these referenced commands are called and how many times.
+How the execution flow command might call its referenced commands, is dependent on what the referenced commands might do.

 #### Selection and Repetition

 The execution flow mentioned till now is also called conditional jumping.
 There are two general forms of conditional jumping: selection and repetition.
 Selection selects one thing to execute out of several or whether to execute something at all depending on a condition.
-Repetition repeats a procedure a number of times until a condition is met.
-In the repeated procedure actions can be taken that affect this condition. __Select__ and __If__ statements are selection. __For__ and __Do__ statements are repetition.
-Symbol defines but two procedures: __Selection__ and __Repetition__.
-Depending on how the procedure is used it functions as an __If__, __Select__, __For__ or __Do__ and depending on that, appropriate names are notated with calls to the execution flow procedures.
+Repetition repeats a command a number of times until a condition is met.
+In the repeated command actions can be taken that affect this condition. __Select__ and __If__ statements are selection. __For__ and __Do__ statements are repetition.
+Symbol defines but two commands: __Selection__ and __Repetition__.
+Depending on how the command is used it functions as an __If__, __Select__, __For__ or __Do__ and depending on that, appropriate names are notated with calls to the execution flow commands.

 #### Selection